giavinh79/react-body-highlighter/README.md

 For example, you can add something like `.rhb polygon:hover { fill: #757782 !important; }` to your `.css` file to change the muscle color on mouse hover.

+Otherwise, feel free to fork the repo and make any adjustments to your liking!

 [license-image]: http://img.shields.io/npm/l/react-body-highlighter.svg
 [license-url]: LICENSE
 [downloads-image]: http://img.shields.io/npm/dm/react-body-highlighter.svg